dtest77/atest/README.md

 ## 1. Prepare

+* download stage folder to the ansible control server /tmp
+* download Oracle Client LINUX.X64_193000_client_home.zip to the ansible control server /tmp
+* configure an Ansible host file -> add App server to [webservers]

-## 4. Run the playbook role "oracleclient19c_install"
+## 2. Run the playbook to install Oracle Client

+On Ansible control server run install_oc.yaml

-## 4. Run the playbook role "oracleclient19c_install"
+## 3. Run the playbook to create the sample table and gather the data

+On Ansible control server run ora_scripts.yaml

+## 4. Save the gathered data

+copy the file /tmp/gathered_data.csv from Ansible control server to "result" folder